Stock Market A to Z: Strategic Investment vs. Gambling

 Let’s say that you went to Vegas to play roulette.
 On the roulette wheel, black comes up half the time and red comes up half the time.
 (Technically, this isn’t exactly true, because the ball could end on zero.
 But we’ll ignore that for now.)

 If you bet a dollar on black and the ball ends on black, you get $2.00.
 If the ball ends on red, you lose your dollar.
-Let’s say, you bet one buck ten times.
+Let’s say that you bet one buck 10 times.
 How much would you expect to “earn” in this situation?
 Nothing.
 You might walk away $10 richer, but you might also walk away $10 poorer.
 Or you might walk away with exactly $10.
 The odds of making money or losing money are the same.

 The odds of the ball landing on black are the same as before, but the payout is bigger.
 Thus, the mathematical expectancy of a return is higher.
 The more bets on black you make, the more likely you’ll win more money.